Geospatial Data in CrateDB

 "Most of the cars in our customers' fleets are in use almost 24 hours a day, and we need to store and analyse the massive amounts of data they generate in real time.
 We tried a few different SQL and NoSQL databases, and CrateDB offered the best combination of high performance, scalability and ease of use."

-Other resources on geospatial data
+Go deeper on geospatial data in CrateDB

 Documentation